Bed Sores Are Entirely Preventable

-Most people who are fully functional change their body position every three or four minutes.
-We shift our legs, move our arms and hands.
+Most people who are fully functional change their body position every three or four minutes without even thinking about it.
+We shift our legs, and move our arms and hands.
 When we do that, we are off-loading pressure from one part of our body to another.
 However, people who are bound to their beds and do not have the strength or cognitive awareness to do that must have someone else move them.

 When individuals are under the care of nursing home staff, they must rely on the staff for everything.
 People who have limited ranges of motion should not be left in the same position for more than two hours.
 When a person is left in the same spot for too long, the skin begins to break down, and they can develop bed sores or decubitus ulcers.

 If your loved one is suffering from severe bed sores, or if they died because of an infection that started as a bed sore, an experienced San Antonio bed sores attorney can help hold the negligent parties accountable.
-At the Law Offices of Glenn W. Cunningham, we have over 25 years of experienced handling personal injury matters, and we aggressively pursue medical professionals who injure innocent victims.
+At the Law Offices of Glenn W. Cunningham, we have over 25 years of experienced handling nursing home abuse and neglect matters, and we aggressively pursue medical professionals who injure innocent victims.

 Symptoms and Severity of Bed Sores

-- Stage 2: The second stage of bedsores looks like sunburn that has blistered.
-At this stage, the ulcer is already through the first layer of skin.
+- Stage 2: The second stage of bedsores looks like a sunburn that has blistered.
+At this stage, the ulcer has already penetrated through the first layer of skin.

 - Stage 3: The third stage of bed sores looks like a deep crater with black edges.
 This indicates the ulcer has killed tissue down to the muscle.